aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 1. Nov 19, 2024 - Initial version of the guidance package
 2. Feb 24, 2025 - Version 2 with the following changes:
-   - UI changed from Streamlit to React
+   - UI changed from Streamlit to React.
+The UI uses [Cloudscape design](https://cloudscape.design/).
    - Changed the LLM model to Amazon Nova pro
    - Integration with [Stripe](https://stripe.com/)
    - Integration with [Guidewire](https://www.guidewire.com/)